School gates will be open by 8:45 am. The children should line up at 8.45 and when the bell rings at 8.55 class staff will bring the children in.

 The most important homework is to share books and stories with your parents.

 We will expect you to practise your reading every day at home.
+This should be recorded in your reading diary - there will be rewards for every 50 reads!

 Other homework jobs will be in your book bag.

 All the teachers are always interested to hear about other things you have been doing at home.
+We love to receive photos and messages from you on Class Dojo, sharing all the exciting learning you've been doing at home too!

 Play at home!